tyler-romero/wedding-website/src/schedule.md

 ## Friday, May 1st: Welcome drinks at Ocean Vodka Distillary!

-We will be at <a href="https://maps.app.goo.gl/K1m7pKSwk58oaMfc9" target="_blank"> Ocean Vodka Distillary</a> from 4:30-7:00pm on Friday if you'd like to swing by and join us for drinks, pupus, and incredible views!
+We will be at <a href="https://maps.app.goo.gl/K1m7pKSwk58oaMfc9" target="_blank"> Ocean Vodka Distillary</a> from 4:30-7:00pm on Friday if you'd like to swing by and join us for pupus and incredible views!
+Drinks will be available for purchase.

 Address: 4051 Omaopio Rd, Kula, HI 96790